CAGIVA MITO 125 (1991 - on) Review

 Reliability & build qualityNext up: Value

 The Cagiva Mito 125 can quickly become scruffy, though that’s usually due to owners neglecting the motorcycle.
 Treated right, and fed high quality oil, you should expect to change the piston only every 9500 miles with a Cagiva Mito 125.
 However, after just 30,000-35,000 miles a Cagiva Mito 125 is fit only for the scrapper by-and-large.
 Some motorcycles seem plagued by battery and electrical woes.

 Cagiva Mito 125s are quite dear new and prices reflect their speed, ease of de-restriction (which is illegal without the correct motorcycle licence) and stunning looks.
 Used prices are more modest, but check your likely insurance premiums before you buy as insurers see Cagiva Mito 125s as high risk motorcycles.
-Find a Cagiva Mito 125 for sale.

 A Ducati 916-style steering damper is standard on the Cagiva Mito 125 and there are comprehensive clocks including a tachometer.
 With a full Arrow exhaust system fitted to a Cagiva Mito 125 100mph is achievable.

 |Front tyre size||110/70 x 17|

 |Average fuel consumption||34 mpg|